fledge-iot/fledge-pkg/README.rst

 =========================

 First, make sure that FogLAMP is properly installed via ``make install`` somewhere on your environment (default is */usr/local/foglamp*).
-Next, select the architecture to use, *x86* or *arm*.
-Finally, run the ``make_deb`` command:
+Finally, run the ``make_deb`` command and it will make as per ``arch``:

 .. code-block:: console

-  $ ./make_deb x86
+  $ ./make_deb
   The package root directory is : /home/foglamp/foglamp-pkg The FogLAMP directory is      : /usr/local/foglamp
-  The FogLAMP version is        : 1.2
+  The FogLAMP version is        : 1.6.0
-  The package will be built in  : /home/foglamp/foglamp-pkg/packages/Debian/build The architecture is set as    : x86_64
+  The package will be built in  : /home/foglamp/foglamp-pkg/packages/Debian/build/x86_64 The architecture is set as    : x86_64
-  The package name is           : foglamp-1.2-x86_64
+  The package name is           : foglamp-1.6.0-x86_64

   Populating the package...Done.
   Building the new package...
-  dpkg-deb: building package 'foglamp' in 'foglamp-1.2-x86_64.deb'.
+  dpkg-deb: building package 'foglamp' in 'foglamp-1.6.0-x86_64.deb'.
   Building Complete.
   $